iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 for the simplex.

-[^se-maxwell]: See [this link](https://math.stackexchange.com/questions/105418/very-elementary-proof-of-maxwells-theorem/105470#105470) for the deduction of Maxwell's theorem which inspired my proof below.
+[^se-maxwell]: See [this link](https://math.stackexchange.com/questions/105418/very-elementary-proof-of-maxwells-theorem/105470#105470) for the deduction of Maxwell's theorem from which inspired this proof.

 :::Theorem
 The only $\Sto{N}$-invariant absolutely continuous distributions on $\R^N_{\ge 0}$ (the non-negative cone)